Spring AI Playground¶

 - MCP Server: inspect external MCP servers and consume built-in MCP tools.

-- Agentic Chat: combine grounded context and tool-enabled reasoning in one interaction flow.
+- Agentic Chat: combine grounded context, built-in tools, and explicitly trusted MCP connections in one interaction flow.

 Its current focus is: